Don't Be a Litterbug: Put Your Butt Where It Belongs!

 Penalties are deterrents only when they are enforced.
 In 2001, Fairfax County police issued just 62 summonses for littering.
 Any cursory look at parking lots, street gutters, commercial strips, park land, beaches, and even sidewalks and lawns will show that littering is still prevalent in our society.

-In addition to what VDOT collects, Adopt-a-Highway volunteers pick up about 3 million bags worth of trash annually from 14,000 miles of Virginia’s roads.
+In addition to what VDOT collects, more than 23,000 Adopt-a-Highway volunteers pick up about 44,000 bags worth of trash annually from 14,000 miles of Virginia’s roads.
+You can learn more about Virginia's Adopt-a-Highway program by visiting the VDOT Adopt-a-Highway webpage.

 Please don’t be a litterbug.
 Put your butt where it belongs—in the trash.